Nishapur train disaster

 The Neishapur train disaster was a large explosion in the village of Khayyam near Nishapur in Iran, on 18 February 2004.
-Nearly 300 people were killed and the entire village was destroyed when runaway train wagons crashed into the community in early morning (around 4 AM) and exploded in a few hours (around 9:30 AM), resulting in Iran's deadliest rail disaster.
+Nearly 300 people were killed and the entire village was destroyed when runaway train wagons crashed into the community in the early morning (around 4 a.m.) and exploded a few hours later (around 9:30 a.m.), resulting in Iran's deadliest rail disaster.
 It is still unexplained how the parked train had come loose and was able to travel such a long distance with no driver or guard.